KitwareMedical/otm-server/README.md

 * Name: A descriptive name of your choosing

 In the client app directory (otm-client, currently a private repository), create a new file `.env.development.local` and set `VUE_APP_OAUTH_CLIENT_ID` to the value found in your application's "Client ID" field.
 This value represents a new OAuth2 public client ID.

+## Acknowledgement

+This work was supported by the National Institute Of Mental Health of the National Institutes of Health under Award Number R42MH118845.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.